LivingLegacyMedia/vowbound/chapter_21.md

 Cassian pressed the attack, matching Draven blow for blow now.
 The crowd's energy sustained him—not just healing, but enhancing every movement, making him faster, stronger than he'd ever been.

 But Draven was adapting.
-Even bleeding, even with his network fragmenting, he reached for something at his belt—the second locket.
+Even bleeding, even with his network fragmenting, he reached for the second locket at his belt.

 "You want to know why I keep the Coin of Oxen caged?"
-Draven's voice was cold despite the blood on his teeth.
+Blood stained his teeth.
 "To hide its cost—let my network bear that burden.
-But the Coin of Waters?"
-He opened the second locket.
+The Coin of Waters, though?"
+He snapped the locket open.
 "I usually leave it alone.
-Because using both coins at once is dangerous."
+Using both at once is dangerous."

-He opened the locket.

 The Coin of Waters blazed free—no longer caged, its power flooding through Draven alongside the Coin of Oxen.
 The two divine powers surged together, and for a moment Cassian thought they would tear Draven apart.

 But they synchronized.

-*He's mastered the balance,* Cassian realized. *He's using both simultaneously.*
+*He's mastered the balance,* Cassian realized. *Using both simultaneously.*

-Draven's wounds began healing—the Coin of Waters manipulating the fluids in his body, knitting tissue back together, clearing blood from his lungs.
-And his strength redoubled as both coins channeled power through him simultaneously.
+Draven's wounds closed—the Coin of Waters manipulating fluids in his body, knitting tissue, clearing blood from his lungs.
+His strength redoubled as both coins channeled power through him.

-"You bonded with two coins," Draven said, his voice carrying across the plains.
-"So did I. But you use them one at a time.
-I've spent years learning to wield both together—to balance their demands, to make them cooperate instead of conflicting."
+"You bonded with two coins.
+So did I." Draven's voice carried across the plains.
+"But you use them one at a time.
+I've spent years learning to wield both together—balancing their demands, making them cooperate instead of conflict."

 He attacked with renewed fury, water and strength combined.
-The very moisture in the air became a weapon—Cassian felt his lungs constrict, blood vessels strain under impossible pressure, sweat trying to boil from his skin.
+The very moisture in the air became a weapon—Cassian's lungs constricted, blood vessels strained under impossible pressure, sweat threatened to boil from his skin.

-Cassian countered with the Coin of Heads, entering the gray space.
-He could see the attacks coming before they landed, could sense the flow of Draven's power and adapt in real-time.
+He countered with the Coin of Heads, entering the gray space.
+He could see attacks before they landed, sense the flow of Draven's power and adapt in real-time.

 But it wasn't enough.
-Draven had years of experience wielding both his coinsand he had thousands of enslaved Hollow still channeling strength to him.
+Draven had years of experience wielding both coins, and thousands of enslaved Hollow still channeling strength to him.

 Cassian was drawing on thousands too now—maybe three thousand connections as more of the crowd accepted the trade.
 But they were giving freely, which meant he had to be careful.
-Had to manage each connection, ensure no one died from giving too much.
+Manage each connection, ensure no one died from giving too much.

-A strike slipped through Cassian's defenses.
+A strike slipped through his defenses.
 Then another.
-He felt ribs crack, felt blood fill his mouth.
-The crowd's energy healed him, but slowly, damage mounting faster than restoration.
+Ribs cracked.
+Blood filled his mouth.
+The crowd's energy healed him, but slowly—damage mounting faster than restoration.

 He was losing.